Admissions - Latest Information

 Below are some questions that we are frequently asked – we hope you will find the answers useful.

 Q. Can I visit the school at any time?

 A. Every prospective parent is expected to have met with the Headmaster before being offered a place at St. Andrew’s.
-Appointments take place Monday to Friday mornings in term-time and usually take about an hour which includes a tour of the school.
+Appointments take place Monday to Friday mornings in term-time (when restrictions allow) and usually take about an hour which includes a tour of the school.
 It may be possible to make an alternative time or to occasionally visit during the school holidays but we feel it is very important for prospective parents to visit us during a “normal” day when the children are in school.

 Q. When do most children join the school?

 A. The vast majority of children join us in Nursery in the Christmas term (September) after they have turned 3 years old.
 We do not have dedicated intakes for or additional spaces in either Reception or Year 3, for example.